 In May 2024 Emma Stern and Sun Woo will join forces in a presentation for Carl Kostyál at Taipei Dangdai art fair.

 Emma Stern (b.
 1992) lives and works in Brooklyn, New York.
 She holds a BFA from Pratt Institute’s School of Painting.

-Recent solo shows include ‘Slow Fade’, The Newsstand Project, Los Angeles (2020); ‘Works’, Jorge Andrew Gallery, Brooklyn, NY (2017); ‘Tabs’, Stream Gallery, Brooklyn, NY (2015).
-Stern has an upcoming solo show at Carl Kostyál, London in May 2021 and a solo show at Carl Kostyál, Stockholm in November 2021.
+Recent solo shows include ‘Home Bodies’, Carl Kostyál, Stockholm (2021), ‘Boy, It Feels Good To Be A Cowgirl’, Almine Rech, Paris (2021), ‘Revenge Body’, Carl Kostyál, London, ‘‘Slow Fade’, The Newsstand Project, Los Angeles (2020); ‘Works’, Jorge Andrew Gallery, Brooklyn, NY (2017); ‘Tabs’, Stream Gallery, Brooklyn, NY (2015).
+Stern has an upcoming solo show at Carl Kostyál, Stockholm in November 2021.

-Recent group show include ‘Stockholm Sessions’, Carl Kostyál, Stockholm (2021); ‘Resting Point of Accommodation’, Almine Rech, Brussels (2021); ‘The Artist is Online’, Konig Gallery, Berlin (2021); ‘Friend Zone’, Half Gallery, New York (2021); ‘06’, PM/AM, London (2020); ‘Escapism’, Meredith Rosen Gallery, New York (2020); ‘American Woman’, Allouche Benias Gallery, Athens, Greece (2020).
+Recent group shows include ‘Stockholm Sessions’, Carl Kostyál, Stockholm (2021); ‘Resting Point of Accommodation’, Almine Rech, Brussels (2021); ‘The Artist is Online’, Konig Gallery, Berlin (2021); ‘Friend Zone’, Half Gallery, New York (2021); ‘06’, PM/AM, London (2020); ‘Escapism’, Meredith Rosen Gallery, New York (2020) and ‘American Woman’, Allouche Benias Gallery, Athens, Greece (2020).